xcat2/xcat-core/xCAT-test/integration/README.md

 legitimately lacks the dependency -- an MN with no Kea installed should skip the Kea tests, not go red.
 A skip in this directory is therefore expected and normal, which is precisely why these tests do not belong alongside the unit tests.

+Which tests actually run consequently varies by node.
+On a GitHub runner, for example, `/install` is empty so `copycds_packages_integrity.t` skips, while `dhcp_kea_config_validation.t` does run because the case executes as root and can therefore validate from `/etc/kea`.

 `dhcp_kea_control_agent_smoke.t` is opt-in on top of that: